mozilla/ichnaea/docs/api/geosubmit.rst

 Field Definition
 ----------------

-Requests always need to contain a batch of reports.
-Each report must contain at least one entry in the `cellTowers` array or two entries in the `wifiAccessPoints` array.
+Requests always need to contain a batch of :term:`reports`.
+Each :term:`report` must contain at least one entry in the `cellTowers` array or two entries in the `wifiAccessPoints` array.

 Most of the fields are optional.
 For WiFi records only the `macAddress` field